ÀË»¨Ö±²¥

 Skip to main content

-Public Health, M.P.H. & Law, J.D.
+Public Health, M.P.H. and Law, J.D.
 Dual Degree

-Saint ÀË»¨Ö±²¥ University School of Law and theÌýCollege for Public Health and Social Justice have partnered to offer the dual Juris Doctor/Master of Public Health degrees with a concentration in health management and policy.
+Saint ÀË»¨Ö±²¥ University School of Law and theÌýCollege for Public Health and Social Justice have partnered to offer the dual Juris Doctor/Master of Public Health degree with a concentration in health management and policy.

-A law degree combined with a master's in public health gives students a unique set of skills — an in-depth understanding of the legal system and how laws and regulations affect public health, along with a comprehensive insight into the social, environmental and physical influences that determine the health and well-being of people and communities.
+A SLU law degree combined with a master's in public health gives students a unique set of skills — an in-depth understanding of the legal system and how laws and regulations affect public health, along with a comprehensive insight into the social, environmental and physical influences that determine the health and well-being of people and communities.
 The dual degree distinguishes graduates as highly trained and highly motivated and provides the chance to effect meaningful change through any chosen career path.

 Program Highlights